Zilliqa/dev-portal-old/docs/dev/dev-rentonzilliqa-components.md

 ### Input

-We create a Input component at [`/src/components/componentInput.tsx`](https://github.com/Quinence/zilliqa-fullstack-app/blob/main/src/components/componentInput.tsx).
-This works with state variables which will be created with the `useState` hook in it's Parent Component.
+We create an Input component at [`/src/components/componentInput.tsx`](https://github.com/Quinence/zilliqa-fullstack-app/blob/main/src/components/componentInput.tsx).
+This works with state variables which will be created with the `useState` hook in its Parent Component.
 We accept the `name` for the input field.
 The input `type` and `unit` are also accepted as optional props.

 ```tsx
 import React from "react";